RegularCookiez/noyacode-26-forensics-workshop-challs/Forensics Finals/solution.md

 To complete the challenge, you will need to score enough points from the MCQs and the interactive challenges.

+To add extra difficulty, the questions and answer choices are shuffled for each unique connection.

+Finally, there is also a time limit of 30 minutes before the server stops you from answering further.

 Therefore, the following sections will cover on answers for the different sections and the given explanations in the quiz.

 ## MCQ Answers